wp-plugins/wp-google-maps/readme.txt

 * Define your own width, height and zoom level for your Google Map
 * Add animations to your map markers!
 * Store locator functionality
+* Restrict a store locator search by country
 * Add Polygons to your Map
 * Add Polylines / Routes to your map
 * Create a map in less than a 30 seconds!